Speak to a Doctor

 Treatment plans start from RM40 per month.
 Every plan includes unlimited follow-up consultations and discreet delivery right to your door.
 If you choose a subscription, your medication is automatically refilled each month, you can set the timing and cancel anytime.

-There are two main types of medical treatments for premature ejaculation: topical sprays or creams, and oral medications.
+There are two main types of medical treatments for PE; topical sprays or creams, and oral medications.

 Topical treatments, often called delay sprays, usually contain numbing agents.
-Applied to the penis shortly before sex, they reduce sensitivity and can help men last several minutes longer.
-They work within minutes, are simple to use, and can be combined with other methods.
+They reduce sensitivity, work within minutes, are simple to use, and can be combined with other methods.

-Oral treatments are a couple of hours before sex and works on brain chemicals that help control ejaculation.
-Studies show it can double or even triple the time to climax.
+Oral treatments work on brain chemicals that help control things.
+Studies show it can double or even triple the time.

 Both options are safe and effective when used correctly.
 Topicals provide quick, on-the-spot support, while oral medications work through the nervous system for more systemic control.